Clicky

 Most businesses discover that 60-70% of their posts are isolated, with few or no semantic connections to other content.
 That’s not a failure.
 It’s an opportunity.

-Step 2: Identify High-Value Opportunities
+Step 2: Identify High-Value Connection Opportunities

 Not all connections are equal.
 Prioritize: